benschaf/gipfel-lerner/README.md

 ## Ecommerce Business Model

-This site sells goods to individual customers, and therefore follows a `Business to Customer` model.
+This site acts as a platform for students to find tutors and book lessons with them.
+It therefore follows a `Business to Customer` model.

-It is of the simplest **B2C** forms, as it focuses on individual transactions, and doesn't need anything such as monthly/annual subscriptions.
+The site focuses on providing the service of connecting students with tutors.
+It also simplifies the process of booking lessons for tutors and handles the payment collection process for them.
+The site would take a commission from the tutor's earnings as a fee for providing the service.

+Payment transactions are individual as opposed to a subscription model.
+Users can choose to pay for lessons as they book them or pay for multiple lessons at once.
+The site uses the Stripe API to handle payments securely.

 It is still in its early development stages, although it already has a newsletter, and links for social media marketing.
+The Facebook page is already set up and linked to the site.

 Social media can potentially build a community of users around the business, and boost site visitor numbers, especially when using larger platforms such a Facebook.

 A newsletter list can be used by the business to send regular messages to site users.
-For example, what items are on special offer, new items in stock, updates to business hours, notifications of events, and much more!
+For example a welcome message, notifications of new tutors, and reminders of upcoming lessons, updates to business hours, notifications of events, and much more!

 ## Search Engine Optimization (SEO) & Social Media Marketing